 When a partner exceeds his authority, the other partners may, however, adopt the transaction, and are then bound by it2; and they may be bound if they have notice of the transaction and raise no objection.
-Notice to that partner is not notice to the others3; nor is notice to a clerk employed by a partnership of unauthorised transactions by a
+Notice to that partner is not notice to

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.

 To view the latest version of this document and millions of others like it, sign-in to LexisLibrary or register for a free trial.